gps-dps/Avengers/README.md

 Be Aware Of The Spoilers
 --------------------------
-Worked for me and Hope it works for you too
+(also of a few bugs)

 (They will be auto hidden or blurred)

  How To Use?